Boochoo/SEN/project.md

 ======
 ##User Case Diagram

-In this picture is shown the role of all users and their relationships.
+This illustrative diagram shows the role of all users and their relationships.

 ![Grbl Pin Diagram](http://users.metropolia.fi/~ermiash/user_case_diagram.PNG "User Case Diagram")